What is WalletConnect?(And How to Use It)

 How to use WalletConnect?

-- Next select WalletConnect from the options shown.
-A QR code should pop up on your screen.
-WalletConnect assumes by default that users wish to login through a mobile wallet.
-If you plan on using a desktop wallet instead, click the ‘Desktop’ label.
+Next, select WalletConnect from the options shown.
+A QR code will appear on your screen.
+By default, WalletConnect assumes users want to log in using a mobile wallet.
+However, if you use a desktop wallet, click the ‘Desktop’ label.

-- Pull out your phone and open your mobile wallet.
-Most wallets will have an icon of a hollowed out square, as seen on the right in the image below.
-Tapping this icon will bring out the camera to scan the QR code.
-If this symbol does not exist, head to settings and look for ‘Scan QR code’.
+Take out your phone and open your mobile wallet application.
+In most wallets, you will find an icon that looks like a hollow square, as shown on the right side of the image below.
+By tapping this icon, your camera will be activated to scan the QR code.
+If you cannot find this icon, go to the settings menu and search for the ‘Scan QR code’ option.

 Is WalletConnect safe?

 WalletConnect is safe to use.
 The information sent between dApps and wallets is encrypted symmetrically with a key that only these two entities possess.